 “There was only one word for it,” continues Goodall, “haphazard.
 We had people coming and going on all of our sites.
 It was haphazard getting the information down on paper, for it to be the right format; and for that information to be correct.”

 “You had engineers in the field creating the documents, then sending them to the office to understand what was written on the piece of paper.
 Once a document was finally approved, it would be left in a file on the site, or potentially misplaced in the office somewhere” said Goodall.

 The process was laborious, long and messy and Goodall understood the need for a scalable method that could help the team work more efficiently.

-Within the first ten minutes of a demonstration of the product, Goodall reports to being sold on the potential of the platform.
+Within the first ten minutes of a demonstration HandsHQ's risk assessment software, Goodall reports to being sold on the potential of the platform.
 “One of my initial thoughts was ‘wow, this is going to revolutionise everything’” said Goodall.